Quadrifolium/tf-lyrics/en-GB/样(Young).md

 我的模样

 Shifting seasons take all the past away,
-Steady steps take to get the hope drawn,
+steady steps take to get the hope drawn,
 I want people all around to say
 I am living young.